 To reset, spend 60 seconds each morning checking in with yourself.
 Acknowledge what you’re experiencing (i.e., name it) and take a moment to think about how your mood might affect your day.
 Chances are that being aware of your emotional state will reduce the impact it has on your management.

 I was harping on about managers’ failure to prioritize before the pandemic and I’m quite sure I’ll be doing it long after.
 Too many people falsely believe that multi-tasking works.
 It doesn’t.
-But if my ire was strong before, it’s at a fever pitch now as managers are failing to prioritize at a time when their people are anxious and overwhelmed, trying to keep it together, forced to manage not only work priorities but also new and extraordinary personal ones as well.
+But if my ire was strong before, it’s at a fever pitch now as managers are failing to prioritize at a time when their people are anxious and overwhelmed, trying to keep it together, forced to manage not only to work priorities but also new and extraordinary personal ones as well.
 It’s cruel for managers not to prioritize.

+We know from research published in Nature that people naturally add priorities and only subtract if reminded to do so.
 To reset, take your list of five, or seven, or seventeen priorities and put them in order for each and every member of your team (chronological, importance, pick any categorization that gets you a list with numbers).
 Discuss the tensions and conflicting priorities until each person knows the single most important thing they must be focused on at any given time.
 If you can’t answer that for a whole week, set priorities for the day.
 Then, use rapid reprioritization to move through your list of priorities quickly.
 You just might find you get more accomplished.